potatoqualitee/discordrpc/README.md

 #### Build your presence, step by step

+Here's the code I used while testing the module.
+You can use this to see how different settings can change the presence.

 ```powershell
 $assets = New-DSAsset -LargeImageKey psavatar -LargeImageText "Summoners Rift" -SmallImageKey icon -SmallImageText "Lvl 7"
 $timestamp = New-DSTimestamp -Start (Get-Date).AddMinutes(-3) -End (Get-Date).AddMinutes(3)